AmazingPhysicsForAll

 The blue-sky phenomenon due to the Rayleigh scattering

-Photo credit: Uma; From Kona, Hawaii
+Photo credit: Uma; From Kona, Hawaii, USA

 Overview